Emotionally Focused Therapy (EFT)

 Is Emotion-Focused Therapy person-centered?

-Emotion-Focused Therapy incorporates person-centered elements by emphasizing empathy, understanding, and validation of the individual's emotional experiences.
+Emotion-Focused Therapy incorporates person-centred elements by emphasising empathy, understanding, and validation of the individual's emotional experiences.

 How effective is emotionally focused therapy?